PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/common_vmseries_and_autoscale/README.md

 This code implements:
 - a _centralized design_, a hub-and-spoke topology with a Transit VNet containing VM-Series to inspect all inbound, outbound, east-west, and enterprise traffic
-- the _dedicated inbound option_, which separates inbound traffic flows onto a separate set of VM-Series
+- the _common option_, which routes all traffic flows onto a single set of VM-Series
-- _auto scaling_ for the VM-Series, where Virtual Machine Scale Sets (VMSS) are used to provision VM-Series that will scale in and out dynamically, as workload demands fluctuate
+- _auto scaling_ for the VM-Series, where a Virtual Machine Scale Set (VMSS) is used to provision VM-Series that will scale in and out dynamically, as workload demands fluctuate

 ## Detailed Architecture and Design